Chapter 1. Introduction to Red Hat CloudForms

 - Storage Count: the number of individual storage elements as seen from the perspective of the provider or host.
 It is not the total number of virtual disks for all virtual machines.

-Use the following table as a guideline to calculate minimum requirements for your database:
+Use the following table as a guideline to calculate minimum requirements for your database without capacity and utilization enabled:

 1.2.3.
 Browser Requirements